Fort Erie Race Track

 Fort Erie Race Track is a horse racing facility in Fort Erie, Ontario, Canada, that opened on June 16, 1897.
-The racetrack is often referred to as "the border oval" because of the track's proximity (barely a mile as the crow flies) to the U.S. border.
+The racetrack is often referred to as "the border oval" because of the track's proximity (barely a mile) to the U.S. border.
 Its most important race is the Prince of Wales Stakes, the second leg of the Canadian Triple Crown.

 History

 Fort Erie Race Track was built by the Fort Erie Jockey Club and opened on June 16, 1897.
 It was at one time owned by the Cella family, who also owned Oaklawn Park in Hot Springs, Arkansas.
 They sold it in 1952 to renowned Canadian horseman E. P. Taylor, acting on behalf of the Ontario Jockey Club.
 Prior to this acquisition, Fort Erie was regarded as a "ramshackle" facility that was restricted to only 14 days of racing a year.
 Taylor closed many of the smaller tracks around Ontario and instead focused on developing Thoroughbred racing in Toronto and Fort Erie.
 Taylor expanded the racing season for Fort Erie to 42 days over the summer.
 He also hired horticulturist Gene Muma, who transformed the facility into "physically, the most beautiful race course in North America."

 In 1996, the Ontario government announced that it would open casinos, to be operated by the Ontario Lottery and Gaming Corporation (OLG), at racetracks across the province.
 To compensate the tracks for the use of their facilities and potential "cannibalization" of customers, the OLG directed 20% of the revenue from slot machines to the racetracks, which responded by increasing purse sizes.
 However, the subsidy was abruptly removed in June 2012, leading to the announcement that Fort Erie Race Track would close at the end of the year.
 The track inked a one-year transition funding deal with the province in early 2013, which allowed it to open and run the 2013 season.